GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_StakeholderRequirementRefinement](../../stereotypes.md#SAF_StakeholderRequirementRefinement)

-Specifies the fact that a Concern is refined by Stakeholder Requirements.
+Specifies the fact that a Stakeholder Concern is refined by Stakeholder Requirements.
 ## SHRrefiningOCY
 0..* [Stakeholder Requirement](#Stakeholder-Requirement) SHRrefiningOCY 0..* [Operational Capability](#Operational-Capability)

-Specifies the fact that a Stakeholder Requirement is derived from (a subset of) Operational Capabilities.
+Specifies the fact that an Operational Capability is refined by Stakeholder Requirements.
 ## SHRrefiningOSY
 0..* [Stakeholder Requirement](#Stakeholder-Requirement) SHRrefiningOSY 0..* [Operational Story](#Operational-Story)